The Bankrate promise

 Alternatives to a fair credit loan

-If you are struggling to sign off on a personal loan due to your fair credit standing, consider alternatives.
+If you are struggling to qualify for a personal loan, consider these alternatives:

-- Low APR credit card balance transfer.
+- Zero percent APR credit card.
 One way to consolidate debt is with a 0 percent APR credit card.
 In this case, you simply move your card balance to ensure that interest doesn’t add up and in turn have a period — usually 12 months — to pay down your debt.

 - Home equity loan or line of credit.
 Homeowners can dip into cash found in the equity of their homes with a home equity loan or a home equity line of credit (HELOC).
-While you can use the value as collateral, remember that missed payments can result in home foreclosure.
+But since you use the property as collateral, missed payments can result in home foreclosure.

 - Paycheck advance.
 If you have an emergency expense, an advance on your next check may be useful.
 Just be careful — you’ll be short that money when your next check rolls around, so you’ll need to budget accordingly.